reductstore/datasets/README.md

 * [JavaScript Client SDK](https://github.com/reductstore/reduct-js)
 * [C++ Client SDK](https://github.com/reductstore/reduct-cpp)

+## Why ReductStore?

 Inspite of the fact that ReductStore is a time series database, we use it to store datasets as a collection of records and use timestamp is a unique identifier.
+This approcah have the following advantages:

+- The database is fast and free, you can mirror datasets on your own instance and use them locally.
+- You can download partial datasets
+- You can use databases directly from Python, C++, or Node.js
+- You can use annotations as a dictionary, no need to parse them manually.

+## Examples

 Credentials to obtain the datasets: